Wales in the Late Middle Ages: Glyndŵr Rising

 Painting of Owain Glyndŵr by AC Michael.

 The initial cause of Owain Glyndŵr's rebellion was likely the incursion of his land by Baron Grey of Ruthin and the late delivery of a letter requiring armed services of Glyndŵr by King Henry IV of England.
 Glyndŵr took the title of Prince of Wales on 16 September 1400 and proceeded to attack English towns with his armies in north-east Wales.
 In 1401 Glyndŵr's allies captured Conwy Castle and Glyndŵr was victorious against English forces in Pumlumon.
 King Henry led several attempted invasions of Wales but with limited success.
 Bad weather and the successful guerilla tactics of Glyndŵr raised his stature.

 In 1404, Glyndŵr captured Aberystwyth and Harlech castles.
-He was crowned Prince of Wales in Machynlleth and welcomed emissaries from Scotland, France, and Castille.
+He was crowned Prince of Wales and held parliament in Machynlleth and welcomed emissaries from Scotland, France, and Castille.
 French assistance arrived in 1405 and much of Wales was in Glyndŵr's control.
 In 1406 Glyndŵr wrote the Pennal Letter offering Welsh allegiance to the Avignon Pope and seeking recognition of the bishop of Saint David's as archbishop of Wales, and demands including that the "usurper" Henry Henry IV should be excommunicated.
 The French did not respond and the rebellion began to falter.
 Aberystwyth Castle was lost in 1408 and Harlech Castle in 1409 and Glyndŵr was forced to retreat to the Welsh mountains.
 Glyndŵr was never captured, and the date of his death remains uncertain.